“The rose looks fair, but fairer we it deem For that sweet odour which doth in it live.” — Shakespeare

 A 2-4 inch layer of organic mulch will help deter weeds, improve the garden’s appearance and prevent moisture loss.
 Be careful to leave several inches around the stem of each plant free of mulch so fungus and pests can’t set up housekeeping.

-Note: As mulches decompose they use up soil nitrogen.
-Watch closely for signs of nitrogen deficiency and apply appropriate fertilizers, if necessary.
+Note: As mulches decompose, they use up soil nitrogen.
+Watch closely for signs of nitrogen deficiency and apply appropriate organic fertilizers if necessary.

-Roses appreciate an application of slow release fertilizer in spring, midsummer, and again in the fall.
-Use organic fertilizer and add a tablespoon of chelated iron to the dry mix.
+Roses appreciate an application of slow-release fertilizer in spring, midsummer, and again in the fall.
+Use organic fertilizer and add a tablespoon of granulated iron to the dry mix.
 Apply the fertilizer mix around the base of the plants, dibble it into the soil and water well.

 The ideal time to prune roses is when they are dormant, starting in January until just before the last frost in your area.
 The purpose of pruning is to improve the health of the plant and control the shape.

 Roses need excellent air circulation.
-Remove any branches which cross through the center of the bush.
+Remove any large branches that run through the center of the bush.
 These will reduce airflow once leaves develop.
 Also, remove shoots that are growing across other plant parts and any thin, spindly stems that are smaller in diameter than a pencil.
 Make these cuts as close to the plant as possible (watch Pruning Shrubs for Color and Beauty – video).
 If you leave a stub, new growth will form there.
 One way to get close is to place the blade of the pruning shear flat against the stem.

 There is one more thing – each of the remaining stems should have the growth bud facing out.
 This is sometimes impossible to accomplish, but can be achieved after a few years of pruning.
 Buds are distinguished by a slight scar or line on the smooth green bark of the rose.

 Old garden roses need to be pruned individually.
-Miniature roses just get a general all over buzz cut.
+Miniature roses just get a general all-over buzz cut.
 Shrub roses should be groomed and trimmed back to fit their environment, but no heavy pruning.
-After pruning, rake up any fallen leaves from under the plant.
-Insect pests over winter in debris.
-Finally, spray with a Bordeaux mixture (copper and lime) or a lime/sulfur spray to kill any over-wintering insect eggs.
+After pruning, rake up any fallen leaves from under the plant because problem insect tend to overwinter in debris.

 For annual dormant pruning, remove only the old and unproductive wood.
 Then, cut back to two or three buds and all of the laterals that bore flowers during the preceding season.
 Canes that grow in the wrong direction should be trained, and removed only if they are uncooperative.

-There are numerous insect and disease problems associated with roses (too many to mention here).
-Below we have listed several of the more common problems:
+There are numerous problems with roses (too many to mention here).
+We have listed several of the more common problems below:

-These tiny insect pests do their damage by sucking juices from surface tissue, causing yellowed, dry looking leaves that sometimes show silvery webbing underneath.
-Mites are almost invisible.
-Defoliation can result.
-To control, spray dormant oil or lime-sulfur on dormant plants.
-During the growing season, use insecticidal soap with pyrethrin for control.
+These tiny insect pests do their damage by sucking juices from surface tissue, causing yellowed, dry-looking leaves that sometimes show silvery webbing underneath.
+Spider mites are almost invisible, but their impact is seen in defoliation.
+To control outbreaks, spray horticultural oil on dormant plants.
+During the growing season, knock them back with insecticidal soap with pyrethrin.

 Rose chafers are an insect pest that chew holes in rose foliage.
 Hand picking is the best remedy, but any botanical insecticide will also work.
 Make sure to mix the spray with a little horticultural oil so that it sticks to the leaves and is there when the critters come to dine.
 Otherwise, it may wash away in the rain.
-Pyrethrin is an organic insecticide made from chrysanthemums.
+Another option is pyrethrin spray, an organic insecticide made from chrysanthemums.

 Cleanly cut holes in the foliage, either round or oval, suggest the activity of leafcutter bees.
 After damaging the leaves, these pests bore into the stems and canes to lay their eggs, causing wilt.
 Control by pruning out the injured tips several inches below the damaged area.
-Seal the cuts end of the cane with grafting wax or putty.
+Seal the cuts end of the cane with pruning sealer or grafting wax.

 A fungal disease which makes the unopened buds appear rotted and gray.
-Pick off and destroy diseased blooms and spray plants with micronized sulfur spray to control.
+Pick off and destroy diseased blooms and spray plants with liquid copper to control.
 Provide excellent air circulation, and keep the area beneath the plant clean to prevent reoccurrence.

-A fungal disease common to roses can be controlled by mulching under the plants to prevent water from splashing.
-The fungus spores that fall to ground are carried in the splash-back and the plant is re-infected.
-Keep your roses very clean, remove and destroy diseased foliage or fallen debris from under the plants.
-Avoid wetting the leaves if possible.
-Weekly applications of sulfur may help to control fungus diseases.
+This fungal disease common to roses can be controlled by mulching under the plants to prevent water from splashing.
+The fungus spores that fall to the ground are carried in the splashback and the plant is reinfected.
+Keep roses clean, remove and destroy diseased foliage or debris from under plants.
+Avoid wetting the leaves (a soaker hose will help).
+Weekly applications of micronized sulfur may help to control problems.

 There are several diseases which cause leaf drop including black spot, apple scab and cherry leaf spot, all fungus diseases.
 Fungal disease can be treated by raking up the fallen leaves to prevent further spread and using micronized sulfur as a weekly spray treatment.

-Note: All plants shed leaves during the growing season.
+Note: All plants shed leaves during the summer season.
 A small amount of leaf drop is natural.